What is the meaning of it?

 • Exercise regularly and maintain a healthy diet.
 It is highly recommended that your dietary intake incorporates an ample amount of fruits and vegetables, whole foods, fish, chicken and lean meat.

-• Losing weight is one of the most effective methods for managing insulin abnormalities, irregular menstrual cycles, and other PCOS symptoms in women who are overweight or obese.
+• Losing weight is one of the most effective methods for managing insulin abnormalities, irregular menstrual cycles, and other PCOS symptoms in women whose body mass index (BMI) is classified as overweight or obese.

 • Medications: